9 Winter Landscaping Tips For Landlords

 According to these Jacksonville property managers, the first thing your property needs is adequate mood lighting.
 However, winter landscaping is done best with subtle tones.
 Imagine how warm a welcome your tenants will feel with beautiful ground lanterns across their walkways.

 2. Locate Your Property On the Climate Map

 The climate map we’re referring to is the U.S. Department of Agriculture’s detailed grid for plant hardiness and ideal climate environments.
 Simply put, you can refer to this map to find out where your residential property is located within the 11 marked regions to help determine which plants/trees are suitable.

 Landlords and property managers often neglect their property’s plant life when it gets chilly.
 For example most individuals forget to rake their gardens and lawns or water their plants.
 As a result, plant debris begins to accumulate and with the addition of snow, you’re in for a moldy surprise.

 Similarly, your property’s hedges, lawns and fruit trees don’t miraculously learn how to keep hydrated on their own.
 Ideally, you can skip a day or two if the temperature in your area has dropped below 40 degrees Fahrenheit.

 This may seem obvious to some but numerous landlords forget to do so and therefore, only remember when their pipes burst due to freezing water.

 If you have no clue what we’re talking about, all you need to do is force compressed air into your sprinkler systems to keep it running optimally.
-If it is already freezing outside, try to do so when it gets better outside but hurry up to avoid unnecessary damages!
+According to Iron Horse Property Management if it is already freezing outside, try to do so when it gets better outside but hurry up to avoid unnecessary damage!